MarvNC/JP-Resources/readme.md

 Adding cards from VNs, we might find some risque content that we still want to look at while reviewing because it's cute.
 However, you might review in places where you don't always want other people to see your cards.
 Using this card template, we can blur media in Anki and have the option persist throughout a review session.

 - Decide on a tag for NSFW cards.
 I use `-NSFW` so the tag is sorted first for easy access.
-If you choose something else you'll need to replace all instances of `-NSFW` in this guide with your tag name.
+If you choose something else you'll need to replace all instances of `-NSFW` in this guide with your tag name (with `ctrl + h` in a text editor or an [online tool](http://www.unit-conversion.info/texttools/replace-text/)).

 - Tag your NSFW cards with this tag in Anki (see [ShareX Hotkey](#anki-hotkey-for-nsfw-cards)).

 - Download the anki-persistence script (`minified.js` or `script.js`) from [here](https://github.com/SimonLammer/anki-persistence/releases/tag/v1.0.0).
-Then rename it `__persistence.js` and place it in your Anki [media folder](https://docs.ankiweb.net/files.html#file-locations).
+Then rename it `__persistence.js` and place it in your Anki [user/media folder](https://docs.ankiweb.net/files.html#file-locations).

 - In your card template where you want the image to go, paste in this HTML, renaming `{{Picture}}` to match the name of the field that contains your media.
 ```html